-Either way, the question of hobby box of cards versus retail still crashes loudly, but the answer sounds much different today than it did even a few years ago, or heck, even pre-COVID.
+Either way, the question of buying a hobby box of cards versus retail still crashes loudly, but the answer sounds much different today than it did even a few years ago, or heck, even pre-COVID.

 Anyway, if you’re here for the short answer…

 Hobby Box vs Retail Boxes (Blasters & More)

 A hobby box of cards is generally going to have more “hits” than a retail box; that is, more autograph or jersey cards (yes, real autograph cards).
 As a result, hobby boxes are more expensive, and, as the name suggests, more exclusive as they typically can be found in hobby card shops, while retail boxes will be found in retail stores like Target and Walmart.With that said, it’s not that easy anymore to just walk into these retail stores and find a box of cards worthy of purchase.
 And while you might think you’d have better luck on Target.com or Walmart.com, both have been impacted as well.

 Of course, you can buy retail boxes (and hobby) on the secondary market online through eBay and similar sites, but the way cards are trending right now, don’t expect to find them at “retail” prices, as everything will carry a markup.

 In the end, you’re probably still left wondering which is best for you.
 And that’s the key—for you.
 Depending on the type of collector you are, or if you’re even a collector in the first place, you’re going to gravitate towards one option or the other.